situmorangbastian/skyros/README.md

 ├── .env.example            # Config file example.
-Rename this to .env to use on your machine ├── context.go              # Code which held custom context with user ├── entity.go               # Code which held all structs declaration ├── helper.go               # Code which held helper for get config from env └── skyros.go               # Code which held all interface
+Rename this to .env to use on your machine ├── context.go              # Code which held custom context with user ├── entity.go               # Code which held all structs declaration ├── error.go                # Code which held all error type ├── helper.go               # Code which held helper for get config from env └── skyros.go               # Code which held all interface
 ```